Telecom Regulatory Authority of India: History

 Telecom Regulatory Authority of India was established on 20 February 1997 by an Act of Parliament to regulate telecom services and tariffs in India.
 Earlier, regulation of telecom services and tariffs was overseen by the Central Government.

 TRAI's mission is to create and nurture conditions for the growth of telecommunications in India to enable the country to have a leading role in the emerging global information society.

 One of its main objectives is to provide a fair and transparent environment that promotes a level playing field and facilitates fair competition in the market.
 TRAI regularly issues orders and directions on various subjects such as tariffs, interconnections, quality of service, direct to home services and mobile number portability.

 In January 2016, TRAI introduced an important change in telecommunication to the benefit of consumers, where they would be compensated ₹1 for every dropped call, subject to a maximum of three dropped calls in a day.
 In May 2016, this regulation was revoked by the Supreme Court on the grounds of being "unreasonable, arbitrary and unconstitutional".

 Secretariat

 TRAI is administered through a secretariat headed by a secretary.
 All proposals are processed by the secretary, who organises the agenda for authority meetings (consulting with the chairperson), prepares the minutes and issues regulations in accordance to the meetings.
 The secretary is assisted by advisors.
 These include Mobile Network, Interconnection and FixeNetwork, BroadBand and Policy Analysis, Quality of Service, Broadcasting & Cable Services, Economic Regulation, Financial Analysis & IFA, Legal, Consumer Affairs & International Relation and Administration & Personnel.
 Officers are selected from the Indian Telecommunications Service and the Indian Administrative Service (IAS).
-The current chairperson of TRAI is PD Vaghela, an IAS officer of the Gujarat cadre, batch of 1986.